| Creation according to GHS

 | Output as PDF-files | |

-Steps for the creation of an MSDS for a preparation with ChemGes
+Steps for the creation of an SDS for a preparation with ChemGes

-Provided that the program has all ingredients in its database, and that the system is set up in the right way, the creation of an MSDS takes only a few minutes.
-Of course one should review the MSDS, but a user can enter own rules for the selection of the phrases.
+Provided that the program has all ingredients in its database, and that the system is set up in the right way, the creation of an SDS takes only a few minutes.
+Of course one should review the SDS, but a user can enter own rules for the selection of the phrases.
 So it should not be necessary very often to make manual alterations.